Memphis, Tennessee: Government

 Before the referendum, the decision was made by the city and county to exclude public school management and operations from the proposed consolidation.
 As noted below, in 2011 the Memphis city council voted to dissolve its city school board and consolidate with the Shelby County School System, without the collaboration or agreement of Shelby County.
 The city had authority for this action under Tennessee state laws that differentiate between city and county powers.

 Education

+Primary and secondary

-The city is served by Shelby County Schools.
+The city is served by Memphis-Shelby County Schools (formerly Shelby County Schools).
 On March 8, 2011, residents voted to dissolve the charter for Memphis City Schools, effectively merging it with the Shelby County School District.
 After issues with state law and court challenges, the merger took effect the start of the 2013–14 school year.
 In Shelby County, six incorporated cities voted to establish separate school systems in 2013.

-The Shelby County School System operates more than 200 elementary, middle, and high schools.
+The Memphis-Shelby County School System operates 222 elementary, middle, and high schools.